Teacher misconduct: attend a professional conduct panel hearing or meeting

 -

 Email This email address is being protected from spambots.
-You need JavaScript enabled to view it. at least in 3 days in advance of the hearing to check whether a place is available and to pre-authorised.
+You need JavaScript enabled to view it. at least 3 working days in advance of the hearing to register your attendance.

-You will not be allowed to attend a hearing in person if you have not been pre-authorised.
+You will not be allowed to access the virtual hearing if you have not registered.

-Due to social distancing rules, places for observers are limited and will be allocated on a case-by-case basis.
+You can access the virtual hearing by attendance at our office in Coventry or by joining the hearing remotely.
+We will send you the terms and conditions of attendance after you have registered your interest in attending.
+You must agree to these before your place is confirmed.

-There’s Further information for observers attending a professional misconduct panel hearing in person (PDF, 327KB, 12 pages).
+We will send you confirmation of your place in advance of the hearing.

 -